zbo14/sourcery/README.md

   -h, --help                         display help for command
 ```

-`sourcery` takes a `<file>` of URLs, visits them in serial, and stops on the last one.
-The reasoning here is, there may be a lot of URLs you want to visit but relatively few URLs where you want to test functionality. `sourcery` flips through the webpages you *just* want to visit and parses endpoints/URLs from source files.
+`sourcery` takes a `<file>` of URLs, visits them in serial, and stops at the last one.
+The reasoning here is, there may be a lot of URLs you want to visit but comparatively few URLs where you want to test functionality. `sourcery` flips through the webpages you *just* want to visit and parses endpoints/URLs from source files.
-Then it pauses on the last URL (e.g. the index URL for the main web application).
-Then you can manually navigate through the app and test functionality while `sourcery` continues to report domains, endpoints, and URLs.
+Then, it pauses on the last URL (e.g. the homepage for the main web application) so you can manually navigate/test functionality while it continues to find domains, endpoints, and URLs.